 - they decline a copy

-- the letter contains information about another person who has not given their consent for you to disclose this information (other than if the patient originally provided this information or if you remove this information from the copy letter), or
+- the letter contains information about another person who has not given their consent for you to disclose this information (other than if the patient originally provided this information or if you remove this information from the copy letter)

-- you feel it may cause harm to the patient, although giving bad news is an insufficient reason for withholding a copy of the letter.
+- you feel it may cause harm to the patient.
+Giving bad news is an insufficient reason for withholding a copy of the letter.

 Sending the referral

 - If you post the copy of the referral letter to the patient: